Iced coffee: Australia

 In Australia, iced coffee may include syrup, cream, cocoa powder or coffee beans.
 The café style is something like an unblended milkshake, and may be made from espresso coffee or only coffee flavoring.
 Bushells has marketed a Coffee and Chicory Essence since the late 19th century, as has Bickfords since 1910.

-The packaged "iced coffee" beverage is a different product altogether.
+There are many brands of packaged iced coffee consisting of coffee, milk, and sweetener.
 In South Australia, Farmers Union Iced Coffee has outsold Coca-Cola and is one of the state's biggest brands.
 Pauls "Territory's Own" Iced Coffee is popular in the Northern Territory and Norco Real Iced Coffee is prominent in Northern New South Wales and South East Queensland.
 Other brands include Breaka, Big M, Brownes Chill, Moove, Masters, Dare, Max, Fleurieu, Rush, Oak and Ice Break.